A Hybrid Supervised and Self-Supervised Graph Neural Network for Edge-Centric Applications: Conclusion

 Moreover, the model presents a novel solution to the problem of predicting similarity between compounds with unknown structure, using one-hot encoding as node features to compensate for the absence of detailed structural information.
 This approach not only enables accurate similarity predictions without requiring compound structure but also proves valuable in scenarios with limited or missing node features, generating meaningful representations even with sparse data.
 Its effectiveness in this area suggests potential applications in drug discovery, molecular similarity assessment, and similarity search.

-In conclusion, the proposed model offers a flexible and powerful solution for a range of graph-based applications.
+In conclusion, the proposed model offers a flexible and powerful solution for a wide range of graph-based applications, particularly for tasks that require evaluating the properties of pairs of objects.
 Future research may focus on extending its capabilities to other fields of application, for example in recommendation systems, and social network analytics, among others that may benefit from the capabilities of predicting properties of pairs of nodes.
 In all our experiments we have used a one-layer MPNN, but we need to explore the possibility of using additional layers of MPNN in the Embedder section.
-Furthermore, future investigations will consider methods to generate predictions with associated uncertainty intervals, providing a measure of confidence in the model’s predictions.
+Furthermore, future investigations will consider methods to generate predictions with associated uncertainty intervals, providing a measure of confidence in the model predictions.